A granddaughter learns about her grandfather’s past through editing

 I wonder what he was like.
 This thought has been on her mind since her early teenage years.

-Her hair is just like my Maria’s… her nose too!
+my Maria’s… her nose too!
 Armenian nose!, he thinks proudly.

 He once typed away like she is doing now.